 Dealing With Collection Letters Sent to You by Mistake

 Many collection agencies cast a wide net when trying to collect on old debts.
-You may get a letter that was intended for someone else, perhaps someone with a similar name.
+You may get a letter that was intended for someone else, someone with a similar name.
 It’s important to deal with this issue promptly.

 Tips to Dealing with Mistaken Collection Efforts